Dumping syndrome

 • drink fluids slowly between meals, rather than at mealtimes – try to leave 15 to 30 minutes between eating and drinking

-• eat foods that are high in protein, such as fish, meat and eggs potatoes
+• eat foods that are high in protein, such as fish, meat and eggs

-• avoid having foods or drinks that have a lot of added sugar, such as sugary cereals, sweet drinks and desserts – if you have them, eat slowly and only have small amounts
+• avoid having foods or drinks that have a lot of added sugar, such as sugary cereals, sweet drinks and desserts.
+If you have them, eat slowly and only have small amounts

 • rest for 15 to 30 minutes straight after eating a meal.

-We have more information about nutritional support and diet problems after surgery.
+We have more information about nutritional support.

 Date reviewed